discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 ![Successfully created application](assets/img/create-app.png)

-You can optionally enter a name, description and picture for your application, once you are done and pressed "Save Changes" we can move on to the left pane and select the "Bot" category.
+You can optionally enter a name, description and picture for your application here.
+Once you are done and pressed "Save Changes" we can move on by selecting the "Bot" category in the left pane.

 ![Create a bot UI](assets/img/create-bot.png)